Jiří Straka: Crimes

-Straka's first known attack took place on 17 February 1985, when was 15 years old and he approached 20-year-old Ludmila Ch. in a grove near the Novodvorská housing estate in Prague 4.
+Straka's first known attack took place on 17 February 1985, when he was 15 years old, and he approached 20-year-old Ludmila Ch. in a grove near the Novodvorská housing estate in Prague 4.
 At first, the pair had a casual conversation, but when Straka asked her for sex and was promptly refused, he knocked her to the ground and began fighting with her.
 Ludmila then lied to him, claiming that she would agree to have sex with him, but when they went out into the streets, she started shouting for help.
 Frightened, her assailant only asked for some money and then fled.
 Unwilling to get him into trouble, the woman decided not to report the incident to the authorities.

 The following month, Straka attacked two more victims in Prague 6, hitting one on the head with a cobblestone and stealing her bag, while the other successfully defended herself from him using judo.
 On 8 April, in the same place where he had his first victim, Straka pounced upon 23-year-old Alice P., who was on her way to visit her boyfriend.
 He dragged her into some nearby bushes, where he raped her.
 After finishing with her, he shoved a pair of panties, clay, stones and some dirt into her mouth, as well as a few leaves in her nose, which caused her to suffocate to death.
 Straka then covered the body with some leaves and left, with the body being discovered on the next day.

 On 4 May, in Hloubětín, Straka came across a 54-year-old woman named Vlasta Š., whom he had spotted exiting a tram.
 He attacked her, believing she was much younger, pressing his fingers and kneeling on her neck before tightening a thread around it, making her fall into unconsciousness.
 Convinced that she had died, he robbed the woman and left; unbeknownst to him, Vlasta had survived her injuries.
-Feeling unsatisfied, Straka went looking for another victim, chancing upon a 30-year-old doctor, Věra F. He attacked her as well, slamming her own heels on her face until she fainted, whereupon he raped and then strangled her with her bra straps.
+Feeling unsatisfied, Straka went looking for another victim, chancing upon a 30-year-old doctor, Věra F. He attacked her as well, slamming her heels on her face until she fainted, whereupon he raped and then strangled her with her bra straps.
 Like his previous victims, he then robbed her.

 Straka committed his last murder just twelve days later, in Dejvice.
 On that night, he went into a greengrocer's shop, raping and strangling the 30-year-old shopkeeper Martha M. with several tourniquets and a rope which he had bought.
 After looting her body, he then calmly left.